it-at-m/dave/README.md

 ![Architecture](img/DAVe_Architektur_LS2.drawio.png)

+**Datenportal**
+ See https://github.com/it-at-m/dave-frontend for more infos.

+**Admin Portal**
+See https://github.com/it-at-m/dave-admin-portal for more infos.

+**Selfservice Portal**
+See https://github.com/it-at-m/dave-selfservice-portal for more infos.

+**Backend-Service**
+See https://github.com/it-at-m/dave-backend for more infos.

+**EAI Reports**
+See https://github.com/it-at-m/dave-eai for more infos.

+**EAI S3**
+Still under construction.

+**EAI GEO**
+Internal component for provisioning of traffic detector counts.
+Not published as Opensource.

 ## Installation instructions

 For a basic peek on what DAVe has to offer, we provide a docker-compose file that starts up the following components: